Manas-Kandi/EnterpriseAgenticBrowser/model_behavior_learnings.md

 *Discovered: 2024-12-17*
 *Task: Bitcoin price + Google search - model got price via API but claimed to navigate without actually doing it*

+### 7. Agent Ignores New Tools in Favor of Browser Automation
+> **Even with `execute_code` available, the agent defaulted to browser automation for weather.com.
+The task said "Go to weather.com" which triggered literal interpretation.
+Need explicit guidance that weather.com = use Open-Meteo API.**

+*Discovered: 2024-12-17*
+*Task: Weather for 3 cities - agent went to weather.com instead of using execute_code with Open-Meteo*

+### 8. "Go to X" Triggers Browser Even When API is Better
+> **When task includes "go to [website]", the agent interprets this literally and navigates, even when an API would be faster.
+Need to distinguish between "go to X to SEE it" vs "go to X to GET DATA from it".**

+*Discovered: 2024-12-17*
+*Task: Weather task - "Go to weather.com" made agent navigate instead of using API*

 ---

 ## Failure Patterns